LazaUK/AOAI-GPTFunctionCalling-Stock/README.md

         function_call="auto",
     )
     ```
-b.
-Next, it checks what functions the model wanted to call, if any.
+2. Next, it checks what functions the model wanted to call, if any.
    ``` Python
     response_message = response["choices"][0]["message"]